SaaS Metrics Dashboard: How to Track What Actually Matters (2026 Template)

 • You see where you are

-• You see where you’re going
+• You see where you are going

 • You see what you need to do